pajhiwo/python_help/Object_oriented_programming.md

 Publicly accessible methods are generally provided in the class (so-called "getters" and "setters") to access the values.

 ## Polymorphism
-Polymorphism allows us to define methods in the child class with the same name as defined in their parent class -> Method Overriding
+Override parent class method with child class method with the same name.
+Overload method by creating the same name method but with differen parameters - Dynamic polymorphism

 ## Abstraction